nagasudhirpulla/taming_python/blog/skills/syslog_server_setup.md

 In this post we will setup a simple syslog server in windows and Debian based systems like Ubuntu

 ## What is Syslog
-Syslog is a standard message format to communicate logs to a central logging server
+Syslog is a standard message format to communicate logs

 ## Simple Syslog server setup in windows
 * Syslog Watcher is a free Syslog listener for windows that view logs from various syslog sources that can be downloaded from [here](https://ezfive.com/syslog-watcher/downloads/)